Australia's new PM a progressive, self-made multi-millionaire

 Abbott is a former boxer who set social media alight earlier this year when he chomped into a raw onion on a farm visit.
 Turnbull, in contrast, is admired by the urban elite.

-The opposition Labor Party was quick to paint the one-time partner at Goldman Sachs as a "slick merchant banker" who is out of touch with the general public.
+The opposition Labour Party was quick to paint the one-time partner at Goldman Sachs as a "slick merchant banker" who is out of touch with the general public.

 Turnbull's riches were boosted by his involvement in internet service provider Ozemail, the first Australian tech company to list on the Nasdaq.
 He bought a stake in the company in 1994 for A$500,000 ($356,450.00), selling it five years later for A$57 million ($40.6 million).

-Labor lawmaker Jason Clare labeled him "a multi-millionaire who lives in a pink mansion on Sydney Harbour".
+Labour lawmaker Jason Clare labelled him "a multi-millionaire who lives in a pink mansion on Sydney Harbour".
 The tabloid Northern Territory News trumpeted "Rich dude becomes PM" on its front page.

 Turnbull is expected to focus on his strong business credentials to turn the spotlight away from controversial issues like Abbott's tough refugee policies and back onto the faltering economy - and how to give it a jumpstart.